nealrobbins/liferay-docs/develop/commerce/articles/20-cart-validation.markdown

 # Customizing Cart Validation[](id=customizing-cart-validation)

+Whenever a buyer adds a product to his cart or attempts to checkout, @commerce@ checks to make sure that the transaction is permissible.
+This tutorial describes how to inject custom behavior into the validation check.

 In each product's
 [*Configuration*](/web/emporio/documentation/-/knowledge_base/1-0/configuration)
-page, there are several settings which administrators can adjust to govern the conditions under which the product can be purchased---minimum order quantities can be set, out-of-stock items may or may not be backordered, etc. Whenever a customer attempts to make a purchase, @commerce@ checks to make sure the transaction is permissible.
-This tutorial describes how to make custom changes to the validation check.

-@commerce@ makes an initial check when an item is added to the cart, but the cart is validated a second time when the customer checks out.
-Out of the box, this ensures that conditions have not changed (for example, a product my have run out of stock) between the first validation and the second.
-A custom solution, however, may make additional use of this two-step validation (for instance, to ensure that product A can only be purchased alongside product B).
+page, there are several settings which administrators can adjust to govern the conditions under which the product can be purchased---minimum order quantities can be set, out-of-stock items may or may not be backordered, etc. Out of the box, @commerce@ performs a validation check on each transaction to ensure these conditions are met.
+An initial check is made when an item is added to the cart, and again as the buyer checks out, revalidating the cart at each step in the checkout process.
+This ensures that conditions have not changed (for example, a product my have run out of stock) between the first validation and order placement.

 Cart validation is handled by `DefaultCommerceOrderValidatorImpl`, which implements `CommerceOrderValidator`.
-To customize your own validator, modify `DefaultCommerceOrderValidator` or create your own class implementing the same interface.
+To impose new conditions on purchases, you can customize the validator by creating a new class implementing the same interface, adding its functionality on top of `DefaultCommerceOrderValidatorImpl`.

 Follow these steps:

-1. Add a dependency on `com.liferay.commerce.api` to the `build.gradle` file.
+1. Create a new module an add a dependency on `com.liferay.commerce.api` to the `build.gradle` file.

 2. Implement the `CommerceOrderValidator` interface.